Magic Cabinet (Ken Birdwell Foundation)

 5. Embrace Participatory Decision-Making

-6. Focus on People, Not Just Programs
+6. Focus on People, Not Just Programmes

 7. Be Prepared for Deep Engagement

 The foundation gets to know nonprofits through "site visits, surveys, facilitated discussions, document gathering, events and many follow-up conversations."
-Organizations should be ready for a thorough engagement process including the iCAT assessment, site visits, and multiple conversations.
+Organisations should be ready for a thorough engagement process including the iCAT assessment, site visits, and multiple conversations.

 8. Demonstrate Long-Term Vision

 Magic Cabinet provides "five-year capacity-building funding" because they believe in "long-term investment" that moves "beyond transactional, short-term grants."
-Organizations should articulate how five years of flexible funding would help them achieve sustainability and increased impact.
+Organisations should articulate how five years of flexible funding would help them achieve sustainability and increased impact.

 9. Recent Funding Examples Show Their Priorities